JAndrassy/Regulator/README.md

 Blynk legacy ended so I migrate to Blynk IO, but because of the expected downsizing I stay limited to the Free Plan for now.

-I removed ExtHeater.ino, BattSett.ino, SusCalib.ino, Balboa.ino
+I removed ExtHeater.ino, BattSett.ino, SusCalib.ino, WemoInsight.ino, Balboa.ino